MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 ## Prerequisites

-Before you get started, ensure that you meet the following pre-requisites:
+Before you get started, ensure that you're familiar with the following standards and guidelines for building message extension Copilot plugins:

 * Standards for compliance, performance, security, and user experience outlined in [Teams Store validation guidelines](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#teams-apps-extensible-as-microsoft-365-copilot-plugin).